Kmeakin/walrus-report/src/20-reference.md

-mark the end of a string. (for this reason, C-style strings are also known as *null-terminated strings*) This choice of representation was chosen due to the memory constraints of the 1970s: computer memories were measured in kilobytes and an extra integer per string value was considered an unaffordable luxury.
+mark the end of a string. (for this reason, C-style strings are also known as *null-terminated strings*) This choice of representation was chosen due to the memory constraints of the 1970s: computer memories were measured in kilobytes and an extra integer per string value was considered an un-affordable luxury.
 This memory-saving trick has a number of disadvantages compared to storing the length alongside the contents-pointer: